133rd Ave NE Grid Road Extension & Roundabout

 • Reduced Congestion: Provides an alternative route through downtown to help relieve pressure on the heavily traveled NE 175th Street corridor.

-• Safe Crossings for People, Not Just Cars: The dedicated Eastrail Trail tunnel beneath the roundabout ensures that the public can cross safely, separated from vehicle traffic.
+• Safe Crossings for People, Not Just Cars: The dedicated Eastrail Trail tunnel beneath the roundabout ensures the public can cross safely, separated from vehicle traffic.

 • Better Downtown Access: Improves connections to and from downtown, supporting access for drivers, cyclists, and pedestrians alike.